cheerful/freckle-apidocs/index.md

 in the future.
 If you have any questions or feedback, please don't hesitate to use the big blue feedback button on the left.

+Freckle's API docs are on Github: if you find an error or omission in the API documentation, you can help fix it quickly by cloning the <a href="https://github.com/madrobby/freckle-apidocs">Freckle API docs GitHub repository</a> and submitting a pull request!

 <p class="note">
 If you plan to release a public client app for Freckle (such as a native mobile app, regardless if it's paid-for or free) you're welcome to do so.